intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/operator_register.md

   memory dst_m_;
 };
 ```
-## 2. Add *.cpp of customized operator to executor/src/operators
+## 2. Add *.cpp of the customized operator to executor/src/operators
-It's the constructor used to parse the parameters like attributes in the operator.
-Gelu has two algorithm gelu_erf and gelu_tanh, so the attribute "algorithm" is parsed here.
+The following function is a constructor to parse the operator config.
+Gelu has two algorithm gelu_erf and gelu_tanh, and the attribute "algorithm" is parsed here.
 ```cpp
 GeluOperator::GeluOperator(const shared_ptr<OperatorConfig>& conf) :
   Operator(conf) {